sagemath/git-developer-guide/developer/manual_git.rst

     [user@localhost sage]$ git checkout build_system

-As long as you didn't make any changes to the ``build_system`` branch directly, this will give you back a working Sage.
+As long as you did not make any changes to the ``build_system`` branch directly, this will give you back a working Sage.

-If you want to keep your branch but go back to a previous commit you can use the reset command.
+If you want to keep your branch but go back to a previous commit you can use the *reset* command.
 For this, look up the commit in the log which is some 40-digit hexadecimal number.
 Then use ``git reset --hard`` to revert your files back to the previous state::